MBB-team/VBA-toolbox/_wiki/statistical-models.md

 # Mediation analysis

 One may be willing to address questions about how key variables mediate the impact of (controlled) stimuli onto (measured) experimental outcomes.
 For example, one may want to assess the impact of brain activity onto behavioural outcomes above and beyond the effect of psychophysical manipulations.
-Statistical models of mediated effects place the mediator variable (M) at the interplay between the independent variable (X) and the dependent variable (Y).
+Statistical models of mediated effects place the mediator variable ($$M$$) at the interplay between the independent variable ($$X$$) and the dependent variable ($$Y$$).

 On the one hand, VBA proposes to approach such mediation analyses from a Bayesian perspective.
-The latter perspective reduces to a bayesian model comparison, whereby one evaluates the evidence in favour of a model that includes a serial chain of causality (X -> M -> Y) against a "common cause" model (X -> M and X-> Y).
+The latter perspective reduces to a bayesian model comparison, whereby one evaluates the evidence in favour of a model that includes a serial chain of causality ($$X \rightarrow M \rightarrow Y$$) against a "common cause" model ($$X \rightarrow M$$ and $$X \rightarrow Y$$).

 On the other hand, VBA comprises self-contained routines for performing classical tests of mediation (e.g., Sobel tests).
 In brief, this consists in testsing for the significance of the product of path coefficients in the serial model above.
-Such test can be performed using the function `mediationAnalysis0.m` (see the demo: `demo_mediation.m`).
+Such test can be performed using VBA's function `mediationAnalysis0.m` (see the demo: `demo_mediation.m`).

+Note that mediation analyses of this sort can be generalized to multiple contrasts on experimental factors, where $$X$$ is now a full design matrix woth more than one independent variable.
+In this case, one may want to ask whether $$M$$ mediates the effect of *any* linear combination of independent variables on $$Y$$.
+This can be done using the function `mediation_contrast.m`.

 # Binary data classification